xiix0/scam/README.md

-The whole world is a tuxedo and you are a pair of brown shoes.
+The Public is merely a multiplied "me."
-		-- George Gobel
+		-- Mark Twain